 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 This is a very active trip with early mornings and long days filled with varied activities.
 General physical fitness and mobility are required to participate in this trip.
 If you have no prior experience with kayaking, it is asked that you are prepared to learn and sign on knowing that your participation may be limited if you cannot meet minimum abilities.
 Activities include mainland and island walking, kayaking, swimming and snorkeling.
-Snorkeling opportunities will be offered nearly every day in the Galapagos, so it is strongly recommend practicing beforehand if you have limited experience.
+Snorkeling is a big component of this trip, with excursions offered nearly every day, sometimes twice a day.
+So it is strongly recommend practicing beforehand if you have limited experience.

 Medical Evacuation Insurance is mandatory for this trip.
 Note that the cost of a medical evacuation policy will be added to your tour invoice.
 If you wish to decline this coverage and opt for a different carrier, you will need to provide other proof of coverage including your insurance company’s name and contact number, and your insurance policy number.

-Airport transfers; two pre-cruise hotel nights in the Ecuador highlands; overnight at Galapagos Tortoise Camp; shipboard accommodations; kayaking; gear on loan (wetsuits, snorkeling gear); meals from dinner on Day 1 through breakfast on Day 10; travelex medical evacuation insurance*.
+Airport transfers on Day 1 and Day 10; two pre-cruise hotel nights in the Quito; overnight at Galapagos Tortoise Camp (weather permitting); shipboard accommodations; kayaking; gear on loan (wetsuits, snorkeling gear); meals from breakfast on Day 2 through breakfast on Day 10; local beer and house wine with dinner aboard the ship; most gratuities.
 Subject to change without notice.

-Airfare; Galapagos National Park entrance fee; Galapagos Transit Card; most gratuities; items of a personal nature such as alcohol, phone calls, laundry, etc.; travel insurance; optional activities; fuel surcharge may apply.
+Airfare; Galapagos National Park entrance fee; Galapagos Transit Card; some gratuities; alcohol not mentioned as included; items of a personal nature such as phone calls, laundry, internet etc.; required medical evacuation insurance; travel insurance; optional activities; some gratuities; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: